NCIP/labviewer/Code/esb/deploy-src/ccts/src/README.txt

 CATALINA_HOME(Your tomcat home directory)

-3)Please replce the <<REPLACE_THIS_VALUE>> in install.properties files with the values specific to your environment
+3)Please replce the #REPLACE_THIS_VALUE# in install.properties files with the values specific to your environment

+4)Do ant -p for available targets

-4)Copy ant paste the servicemix.xml  context information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.
+5)Copy ant paste the servicemix.xml  context information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.

-5)Copy ant paste the login.conf  datasource information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.
+6)Copy ant paste the login.conf  datasource information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.

-6)Copy ant paste the catalina.properties  additional line  information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.
+7)Copy ant paste the catalina.properties  additional line  information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.